Leave behind what you know and start with a clean state.

 UX Design also plays a pivotal part in product creation.
 It’s a common misconception that UX Design is similar to Graphic Design.
 In truth, UX Design is not merely concerned with aesthetics.
 In fact, UX Design acts as a bridge between visual design and function, as well as the look and feel of a product.

 Strategy and research is the start of the UX Design process.
 To create something truly insightful, meaningful, and useful, a deep understanding of your business’ goals and customers’ problems is required.

 Designing a solution is useless unless you spend time understanding the goals of your customers.
 Meeting with users is critical, to ask them questions about your product and their experience of it: Is it useful?
 Is it desirable?
 Is it what you truly need?

 We invest in research to avoid building the wrong usable thing.
-There are a variety of research techniques, from one-on-one interviews -which provide a deeper understanding of our customers- to contextual inquiries or field studies, which give the opportunity to observe people in the real context of how they’re experiencing problems.
-Which in turn allows UX Designers to think about how they might solve these problems.
+There are a variety of research techniques, from one-on-one interviews, providing a deeper understanding of our customers, to contextual inquiries or field studies, which give the opportunity to observe people in the real context of how they’re experiencing problems.
+This in turn allows UX Designers to think about how they might solve these problems.

-To further give form to the consumer research insights, we enter the analysis part of the UX process.
+To give further form to consumer research insights, we enter the analysis stage of the UX process.

 In the time-poor reality of today, most companies don’t have the luxury of lengthy research processes.
-UX Designers use proto-personas to gain an understanding of users before moving into the next stages of concept and validation.
+UX Designers use proto-personas to gain an understanding of users before moving onto concept and validation.

 A persona is an archetype or a fictional representation of the customer group experiencing problems.
 Personas are used to drive design and feature decisions, focusing the product team on creating the right solution for the customer, thus reducing the subjective nature of feature decision-making.